ULHPC/tutorials/python/basics/README.md

   * maximum `10m` walltime
   * logfile under `example2.out`
 * Load Python version 2.7
-* Execute the script a first time with this version of Python
+* Execute the script a first time with this version of Python.
-* Load Python version 3.6
+* Load Python version 3.
 * Execute the script a second time with this Python version.
 * Check the content of the file `example2.out` and identify the 2 executions and the module load.

 **QUESTIONS**

-* What is the fastest version of Python ?
+* What is the fastest version of Python?
-* There are both `foss` and `intel` compiled versions of Python available on the Iris cluster.
-Modify your script to compare their execution time.
-Which is the fastest one ?

 **HINT**